The iPod was no sure thing, but Steve Jobs insisted: 'We're building this'

 "It was nonstop, seven days a week," he said.

-It's noteworthy that Fadell, and not famed Apple designer Jony Ive, came up with the design of the iPod, going back to that original pitch to Jobs.
-Ive was behind the iMac and MacBook redesigns.
-Because the next wave of Macs would embrace white and clear plastic, Fadell used the same design language and applied it to the iPod.
+Fadell's team worked with the industrial design group, led by famed Apple designer Jony Ive, to finalize the look of the iPod.
+Because the next wave of Macs would embrace white and clear plastic, Apple took the same design language and applied it to the iPod.

 Along the way, Fadell saw two other projects at Apple scrapped, which fueled him to move even faster to finish (he wouldn't comment on what those projects were).
 Then came the Sept.
 11, 2001, attacks, freezing the nation even as he had to rally the team in that final stretch.
 "It was absolutely nuts."